buffup/FrontEndTest/README.md

 - If the user votes before the end of the timer (taps on an answer), you should freeze the timer show the right/wrong answer and hide the Buff after 2 seconds.
 - If the timer expires and the user doesn't vote, you should hide the Buff.
 - If the user manually closes the Buff by tapping on the top right `x` close button, you should hide the Buff.
+- Run `tsc` in the root of the app to compile Typescript into Javascript

 ### UI